Imaging Modalities HUB

 Photoacoustic Imaging

-Photoacoustic imaging combines laser-induced ultrasound and optical imaging to create detailed images of biological tissues.
-It provides high-resolution, real-time insights into tissue composition and vascular structures, aiding in early cancer detection and other medical diagnostics.
+Photoacoustic Imaging combines laser-induced ultrasound with optical imaging techniques to generate detailed images of biological tissues.
+It provides high-resolution, real-time insight into tissue composition and vascular structures, supporting early cancer detection and advanced diagnostic applications in clinical and research settings.